pearlkayastha1512/greencart/README.md

 <img width="1439" height="790" alt="Screenshot 2025-08-18 at 12 10 25 PM" src="https://github.com/user-attachments/assets/9a0d0054-3bbf-43a9-b110-9c55a65577a1" />
 <img width="1439" height="790" alt="Screenshot 2025-08-18 at 12 10 18 PM" src="https://github.com/user-attachments/assets/5f7bdcf6-b42b-422b-b7f4-e8e4d42f2504" />

+👨‍💻 Developed By

+Pearl Kayastha

+📜 License

+This project is licensed under the MIT License – see the LICENSE file for details.